-Improving Teacher Collaboration: FY, EL, and LI students all experience lower levels of academic achievement (orange) than average (yellow), with FY most negatively impacted.
-EL and LI demonstrated an increase of about 2 points each since implementing weekly teacher collaboration.
+Improving Teacher Collaboration: LI students experience lower levels of academic achievement (red) than average (orange) in math.
 Teachers need regular opportunities to focus on effective teaching strategies to address the needs of lower-achieving students to reduce the achievement gap.
 Collaboration time is focused on that purpose.
 Research (John Hattie) indicates that collective teacher efficacy has a high effect size on student learning.
 Based on these actions, we expect that academic achievement levels will improve for EL, LI, and FY.
 Improving & Increasing Professional Development - Implementation of State Standards: FY, EL, and LI students all experience lower levels of academic achievement (orange) than average (yellow), with FY most negatively impacted.
 Staff development days, release days, summer days, coaching, and after school opportunities are all designed to build capacity in effectively addressing needs of underachieving students, including integrated/designated ELD, academic language development (low income students come to school with fewer vocabulary words and less formal language structure), and Universal Design for Learning to increase equity.